 For example, if you keep a box of chocolates in front of your child, and they choose to eat one chocolate a day or save the box for their birthday next week, they know the concept of delayed gratification.
 They know they could be happy every day eating a single chocolate as compared to finishing all today and having none tomorrow.

 Here are a few ways in which you can teach your child about the importance of money:

-- Buy a piggy bank: Buying a piggy bank is one of the oldest yet effective ways in which you can teach your child the concept of money.
-Sit them down and tell them that any money they receive, they can choose to save in the bank or buy any toy/chocolate they want with the amount they have collected so far, at the end of a certain time period.
+Buy a piggy bank: Buying a piggy bank is one of the oldest yet effective ways in which you can teach your child the concept of money.
+Explain and make them understand that with any money they receive, they can either choose to save in the bank or buy any toy/chocolate that they want with the amount they have collected so far, at the end of a certain time period.

-Tell them about saving: If you have allotted a certain amount of money as pocket money for your child, sit them down and talk to them about how if they save a certain amount this month, they will have more money next month even though you will give them the same amount of pocket money.
+Tell them about saving: If you have allotted a certain amount of money as pocket money for your child, talk and explain to them about how they will have more money next month if they save a certain amount this month, even though you will give them the same amount of pocket money every month.

-- Donate to an NGO: In case you want to cause some good karma along with teaching your child empathy and the value of money, make them set aside some money till you reach a desirable amount to donate it to an NGO or the people in utmost need.
+Donate to an NGO: In case you want to cause some good karma along with teaching your child empathy and the value of money, make them set aside some money till it reaches a desirable amount to donate it to an NGO or the people in utmost need.

-Say NO: Saying no helps prepare your child to grow up and make ends meet for themselves, sometimes having to sacrifice somethings in order to gain more important things.
+Say NO: Saying no helps prepare your children to grow up and make ends meet for themselves, sometimes having to sacrifice somethings in order to gain more important things.